cbaggers/cepl/docs/005 - c-arrays.md

   `:uint8` `:int8` `:int` `:float` & `:double`

 - Scanning for types is not fast:
-  This is a great feature to use at the REPL, because odds are CEPL can work out the type fast enough that you won't notice a delay. **However** this is not good in performance-critical code, so if you need the speed, always specify your `element-type`
+  This is a great feature to use at the REPL, because odds are CEPL can work out the type fast enough that you won't notice a delay. **However** -- this is not good in performance-critical code, so if you need the speed, always specify your `element-type`.

-*5:*
+**5:**
-This shows two things:
+This demonstrates two points:

- - c-arrays can take arrays (of multiple dimensions also)
+ - c-arrays can be initialized with Lisp arrays (of multiple dimensions)
- - The `element-type` that cepl will give this array is `:uint8`.
+ - The `element-type` that CEPL will give this array is `:uint8`.
 The reason is that all the elements are between 0 & 255.

 If we were to write:
 ```
 	 (make-c-array #2A((1 -2) (3 4)))
 ```

-The the `element-type` would be `:int8`.
+the resulting `element-type` would be `:int8`.

 ### More `#'make-c-array` args

-The signature for `#'make-c-array` is as follows
+The signature for `#'make-c-array` is as follows:
 ```
  (initial-contents
   &key dimensions